FlowMetr/FlowMetr/README.md

 # FlowMetr
-Workflow, Pipeline &amp; AI Agent Monitoring Platform.
+Workflow, Pipeline &amp; AI Agent Observability Platform.
 Metrics, logs and traces for all your automations.
 Works with every tool, which is capable of sending a http request like:

 [n8n](https://n8n.io), [make.com](https://make.com), [zapier](https://zapier.com), ...